m32/cefct/README.md

 For proper operation, you need a library, e.g.: https://cef-builds.spotifycdn.com/cef_binary_120.1.10+g3ce3184+chromium-120.0.6099.129_linux64.tar.bz2 or its equivalent for MS-Windows.

-After unpacking the archive, rename the directory from Release to bin and you can test.
+Unpack the downloaded file in the build directory and create a symbolic link "source" to the newly created directory, finally run: cef-2-cmake.sh cef-3-cmake-ninja.sh cef-4-cefcapi.sh cef-4-linuxhelper.sh

 This library is at the stage of testing and playing, but something can be started:
 - appflask.py - flask/vue based http server
 - appgtk0.py - minimal GTK 3.0 example